Michael Rice Sells 11,461 Shares of BioLife Solutions, Inc. (NASDAQ:BLFS) Stock

 - On Thursday, July 8th, Michael Rice sold 11,464 shares of BioLife Solutions stock.
 The stock was sold at an average price of $46.15, for a total value of $529,063.60.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Eaton Vance Management purchased a new stake in BioLife Solutions during the 1st quarter worth about $28,000.
-US Bancorp DE increased its holdings in shares of BioLife Solutions by 6,204.4% in the 1st quarter.
-US Bancorp DE now owns 2,837 shares of the medical equipment provider’s stock valued at $102,000 after acquiring an additional 2,792 shares during the last quarter.
-SG Americas Securities LLC increased its holdings in shares of BioLife Solutions by 74.3% in the 1st quarter.
-SG Americas Securities LLC now owns 6,298 shares of the medical equipment provider’s stock valued at $227,000 after acquiring an additional 2,685 shares during the last quarter.
-Mount Yale Investment Advisors LLC purchased a new position in shares of BioLife Solutions in the 2nd quarter valued at about $287,000.
-Finally, Principal Financial Group Inc. purchased a new position in shares of BioLife Solutions in the 4th quarter valued at about $264,000.
-Institutional investors own 62.89% of the company’s stock.
+A number of equities research analysts have recently issued reports on the company.
+Benchmark restated a “hold” rating on shares of BioLife Solutions in a report on Thursday, May 20th.
+TheStreet downgraded shares of BioLife Solutions from a “c-” rating to a “d+” rating in a research report on Friday, May 7th.
+Finally, Zacks Investment Research downgraded shares of BioLife Solutions from a “buy” rating to a “hold” rating in a research report on Wednesday, July 14th.
+Three investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
+BioLife Solutions has an average rating of “Buy” and a consensus price target of $50.78.

-Several brokerages have recently commented on BLFS.
-Benchmark reaffirmed a “hold” rating on shares of BioLife Solutions in a research note on Thursday, May 20th.
-TheStreet downgraded BioLife Solutions from a “c-” rating to a “d+” rating in a report on Friday, May 7th.
-Finally, Zacks Investment Research downgraded BioLife Solutions from a “buy” rating to a “hold” rating in a report on Wednesday, July 14th.
-Three investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-The stock has a consensus rating of “Buy” and a consensus target price of $50.78.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Nisa Investment Advisors LLC acquired a new position in BioLife Solutions during the second quarter valued at approximately $29,000.
+Eaton Vance Management acquired a new position in BioLife Solutions during the first quarter valued at approximately $28,000.
+Ameritas Investment Partners Inc. raised its position in BioLife Solutions by 63.5% during the second quarter.
+Ameritas Investment Partners Inc. now owns 1,914 shares of the medical equipment provider’s stock valued at $85,000 after purchasing an additional 743 shares in the last quarter.
+US Bancorp DE raised its position in BioLife Solutions by 6,204.4% during the first quarter.
+US Bancorp DE now owns 2,837 shares of the medical equipment provider’s stock valued at $102,000 after purchasing an additional 2,792 shares in the last quarter.
+Finally, HighTower Advisors LLC acquired a new position in BioLife Solutions during the second quarter valued at approximately $235,000.
+Institutional investors and hedge funds own 62.89% of the company’s stock.

 About BioLife Solutions